 Think Again if You're Thinking About Getting an Advance on Your Income Tax Refund This Year

-Tax refund advances, while seem to be a good option at first, cost you much more money in fees and interest than traditional loans and credit cards
+Tax refund advances, which may seem to be a good option at first, cost you much more money in fees and interest than traditional loans and credit cards

-If you're short on money and know that you will be getting a tax refund this year, you may be tempted to get an advance on the refund.
-A tax refund advance, also called Refund Anticipation Loans or Refund Anticipation Checks, is a short-term loan based upon your estimated tax refund.
-But the fees and interest rates, which are often 200% or higher, should make you think twice.
+If you're short on money and know that you will be getting a tax refund this year, you may be tempted to get an advance on that refund.
+A tax refund advance, also called a Refund Anticipation Loan or a Refund Anticipation Check, is a very short-term loan based on your estimated income tax refund.
+But the fees and interest rates on them, which are often 200% or higher, should make you think twice.

 Companies prey on low-income consumers

-Lenders prey on people with low incomes and who are most likely to actually need the extra cash flow.
-Because of their circumstances, these consumers might not know why it is not in their best interest to take out such loans and jump into the process without knowing the true costs, which is why they end up paying the most in fees and interest charges.
+Payday lenders prey on people with low incomes and who are most likely to actually need the extra cash flow.
+Because of their circumstances, these consumers might not know why they should avoid these loans.
+They end up jumping into the process without knowing the true costs, which is why they end up paying some of the highest fees and interest charges.
 To make matters worse, some of these lenders go out of their way to make themselves seem to be affiliated with or endorsed by the federal government.

 Investigate the true costs

-Government shutdown may delay returns and cost you more
+Government shutdowns can delay returns and cost you more

-The ongoing federal government shutdown might make these types of loans more attractive if you want your refund quickly, which can complicate matters.
+The frequent federal government shutdowns might make these types of loans more attractive if you want your refund quickly, which can complicate matters.
 Remember that a delay in getting your refund issued won't be considered by the lender and won't release you from any obligations to repay the loan on-time.
 In fact, you might get hit with late fees and higher interest rates if the refund is delayed and you can't repay the loan.
-This could end up costing you much more than it would during other years where the government was open for business.
+This could end up costing you much more than it would during other years when the government was open for business.

 e-file to avoid long waits